kanno-soe/kanno-soe/Exposition/Theory.md

 implicates the whole.
 The open prime adds the other half, **each in all**: the web directly reaches every member.

-In base elaboration, words are in play, so this corresponds to act-time *vacī-saṅkhāra*, discursive/verbal thought.
+In base elaboration, words are in play, so this corresponds to act-time, *vacī-saṅkhāra*, discursive/verbal thought.
 In prime elaboration, elaboration itself becomes redundant, which corresponds to the floor, *nippapañca-dhātu* — not-proliferation.

 ## Credits